 Friday night, I had planned to meet my best friends, Gina and Jack.
 They escorted me to my prearranged dates.
 I quit seeing high school guys, currently entertaining college men.
 Calling them men was a stretch since their libidos raged like prepubescent boys.

 Derry slithered home at five, catching me in the shower.
 I figured they’d both be at the club, blasting my music while I shaved.
 When it abruptly shut off, I knew at once Derry had arrived early.
 Aria turned my tunes down, not off.

 When I emerged from the bathroom, he called out to me.
 I gripped the collar of my bathrobe as I took the few steps that made up the kitchen and living area.
 I had to cross the room in order to reach the short hall where the bedrooms were.
 The TV flickered on mute, and Derry’s beady eyes peered at me as he emptied a beer into a frosted glass from his favorite chair.
 The arrogant smile twisting his lips when he tossed the empty canister at my head was not good.
 I picked up the can, throwing it away, wondering if he had his fun and now would leave me alone.

 “Charlize!
 Park that fat ass!”
 He barked.

-He hardly ever used my name, usually spitting little bitch or stupid girl, unless he wanted something.
-Gritting my teeth at his command, I backtracked to the tiny sitting room, perching on the edge of the sofa.
+He hardly ever used my name, usually spitting bitch or stupid girl, unless he wanted something.
+Gritting my teeth at his command, I backtracked to the tiny sitting room to perch on the edge of the sofa.
 His brown recliner squeaked under his shifting weight when he turned towards me.

 “Things around here are going to change,” he told me with no warmth or fatherly humor, “and it involves you.”